petrknap/trunk/docs/servicemanager.md

 ---
 layout: blueprint
 ---
-# Service locator pattern for PHP
+# Service manager for PHP

 * [What is service locator pattern?](#what-is-service-locator-pattern)
 * [Why use service locator?](#why-use-service-locator)